 The full legal names of the Seller(s) and the Buyer(s) are a must for the Form 310.
 This means that each has to be spelled out fully, such as Mary Elizabeth Smith and not Mary Smith or Mary E. Smith.
 Title searches are performed using the entire name for both the Seller(s) and the Buyer(s) to rule out any judgments or liens against any individuals that may attach to the property (Buyers) or may have already attached to the property (Sellers).
 If at a later date an individual is added, or the name of the Buyer or the Seller changes into an LLC, the title search must complete additional searches on those parties.
 This adds additional days to the final title search request which can often cause a delay in the closing process.
 It’s prudent to be mindful of this when filling out the contract.

 It may seem counter-intuitive, but it must be confirmed that the Sellers are the actual current property owners.
 Yes, people do try to sell property that they do not legally own, unfortunately.
-This step can be performed by examining the related property tax notices on the Horry County Government official website.
+This step can be performed by examining the related property tax notices on the Horry County Government Website – Tax Search.
 Always being sure to do the due diligence first can expedite the closing process and help things go smoothly.